kuri65536/fmmulti/README.md

 -----------------------------------------
 - ???: convert to uml
 - link 1-node:N-nodes for test planning.
-- make a freemind plugin.
+- o make a freemind plugin.
-- link nodes from attributes.
+- ??? link nodes from attributes.
 - o convert freemind to markdown.
 - o freemind: save an original structure to output's attributes.
 - o markdown: save an original structure to output's attributes. (as `doc` )